HFAnalyticsLab/COVID19_Resources/Repository_Of_Resources.md

 # Repository of resources to support COVID-19 response analytics
 This is a repository collecting together links to practical resources for analysts working to support health and care during the COVID-19 pandemic.
-Inclusion within this repository does not indicate that The Health Foundation endorses the resource, or offers any opinion on its validity or accuracy.
+Inclusion within this repository does not indicate that the Health Foundation endorses the resource, or offers any opinion on its validity or accuracy.

 ## Contents
 * [Modelling projections](https://github.com/HFAnalyticsLab/COVID19_Resources/blob/master/Repository_Of_Resources.md#modelling-projections)